DBS checks and Safer Recruitment

 Anyone undertaking these activities in football MUST obtain a DBS Enhanced Criminal Record with Children’s Barred List Check.

-Grassroots coach, manager, first-aider or any other club-based eligible role (i.e. anyone who has a role with under-18s): Speak to your Club Welfare Officer (CWO)
+Grassroots coach, manager, first-aider or any other club-based eligible role (i.e. anyone who has a role with under-18s): Speak to the Club Welfare Officer (CWO)

 Club Welfare Officer: Speak to the Designated Safeguarding Officer (DSO) Safeguarding@KentFA.com